vamasoni/vamasoni/README.md

 # 👋 Hi, I'm Vama Soni

 Welcome to my GitHub!
 I’m an Machine Learning Engineer passionate about building impactful machine learning solutions, especially in the realms of computer vision, NLP, and multimodal AI.
-I will be joining IIT Hyderabad for masters to pursue my interests in Autonomous Navigation and Artificial Intelligence.
+I will be joining IIT Hyderabad for masters, in July 2025, to pursue my interests in Autonomous Navigation and Artificial Intelligence.

 🎓 **Education**
 - B.Tech in Computer Science, CHARUSAT University (CGPA: 9.23/10)